 Dual Diagnosis (Co-Occurring Disorders)

 The Substance Abuse and Mental Health Services Administration uses the term co-occurring disorders to refer to substance-related and mental disorders that occur simultaneously.
-Patients who have co-occurring disorders may have a substance-associated disorder and one or more mental disorders.
+Those who have been diagnosed with a dual diagnosis or with co-occurring disorders would have a substance-associated disorder and one or more mental disorders.

 Call our admissions line 24 hours a day to get help.